RyanGroch/autoscript/readme.md

   - "exit" # Closes the pseudo-terminal
 ```

 Autoscript will pause for 5 seconds after entering `g++ program_name.cpp`.
 This way, we give the compiler time to do its job before Autoscript tries to type the next command.
-We can use the `<COMMAND>: <DELAY>` syntax for as many commands as we would like, but we must do so each time we would like Autoscript to pause for a length of time that differs from `default_delay`.
+We can use the `COMMAND: DELAY` syntax for as many commands as we would like, but we must do so each time we would like Autoscript to pause for a length of time that differs from `default_delay`.

 ### Generating Configuration Files